 Co-Founder, Vice-President, and Treasurer ● firstname.lastname@example.org

 Kendra is a licensed attorney in Massachusetts focusing on estate planning and elder law.
 She graduated from New England School of Law in May 2010 and passed the bar that year.
 She graduated from Western New England University School of Law in May 2014 with an LL.M. in Estate Planning and Elder Law.
 Kendra is a partner with Legacy Legal Planning, LLC based in Braintree, MA.

-Kendra serves as the President of the George Demeter Unit in Westwood, MA and President of the New England Association of Parliamentarians.
-Kendra has served as a Parliamentarian in Fraternal Organizations and is on the Youth Committee for the National Association of Parliamentarians.
-She is a Registered Parliamentarian and looks forward to expanding her knowledge of Robert’s Rules and the parliamentary procedure through her active participation in NEAP and the George Demeter Unit.
+Kendra is President of the New England Association of Parliamentarians and Past President of the George Demeter Unit in Westwood, MA.
+Kendra has served as a Parliamentarian in Fraternal Organizations and served on the Youth Committee for the National Association of Parliamentarians.
+She is a Professional Registered Parliamentarian and looks forward to continuously expanding her knowledge of Robert’s Rules and the parliamentary procedure.

 Secretary & Chairman, Public Relations ● email@example.com

-Brandon joined the National Association of Parliamentarians in 2002 and currently holds the Professional Registered Parliamentarian (PRP) designation.
-He served on the youth committee for the 2011-2013 biennium and as chairman of the committee for the 2013-2015 biennium–one of the youngest members to hold a standing committee chairmanship in recent history.
-During his youth committee tenure, he helped develop NAP Youth Day and worked as a liaison to HOSA—Future Health Professionals, an NAP partner organization.
-He served as a member of the NAP communications committee during the 2015-2017 biennium.
-He is also chairman of the Bylaws and Rules Committee and a member of the Nominating Committee for the Electronic Association of Parliamentarians.
+Brandon has been involved in the world of parliamentary procedure for more than two decades, starting in middle school.
+He joined the National Association of Parliamentarians in 2002 and currently holds the Professional Registered Parliamentarian (PRP) designation.
+He served on the youth committee for the 2011-2013 biennium and as Chairman of the committee for the 2013-2015 biennium, making him one of the youngest members to hold a standing committee chairmanship in the organization’s recent history.